ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 Compare the results and the time it takes to generate the keys.
 It is recommended to try relatively high key length to notice difference (RSA).

-*For ECDSA, use at least `secp256r1` curve, we will use these keys later on.*
+*For ECDSA, use `secp256r1` curve as it is used as base for cerficates later on.
-For comparison, you could try to use `Curve25519` for ECDSA as well.
+For comparison, use `Curve25519` for ECDSA key generation as well.*

-Note, that with legacy commands you are expected to generate RSA and DSA keys.
+Note, that with legacy commands you are expected to generate only RSA keys.
 With newer commands you should generate RSA and ECDSA keys.

-We are mainly interested on the differences and practical use of OpenSSL on here - DSA/ECDSA can be considered as weak algorithms in these days, they are very dependent on the PRNG of the operating system when signing messages, while DSA being already officially deprecated by OpenSSL because of the low key length requirements.
+We are mainly interested on the differences and practical use of OpenSSL on here .
 You might need to use some additional commands, to generate the public keys only.

 On Linux, you can measure time with time command.
 To see explanation of produced output, you can reference here.

 #### Task 2.1.2.
 Different commands (legacy vs. new) might be using different Public-Key Cryptography Standards (PKCS) output format.
 Which ones have been used?

-What binary format is the newer one representing?
+#### Task 2.1.3.
+What are the practical differences of `secp256r1` and `Curve25519`?
+Is there a reason we are testing these?

+#### Task 2.1.4.
+Can you notice significant time differences between algorithms on key generation?

+#### Task 2.1.5.
+Why ECDSA algorithm can be considered as problematic or even "weak"?

 > Answer the questions and include all possible commands you used on your answers.
 Return your public keys (and public keys only!) as a mark of completion of this task.